Camellias

 A Japonica camellia

-Our Camellias are selected from two different “groups,” and are selected for hardiness, flower color and size, and to ensure the longest-lasting blooms in this area.
-JAPONICA camellias have large, glossy dark green leaves and flower from November to April, depending upon variety.
-Japonicas as a group grow to 10‘ high and 6‘ wide (and possibly even larger over time), but can be maintained at a smaller size with judicious pruning.
+Most landscape Camellias are selected from two different “groups.”
+JAPONICA camellias have large, glossy, dark green leaves and flower from November to April, depending upon variety.
+Japonicas as a group grow to 10‘ high and 6‘ wide (and possibly even larger over time) but can be maintained at a smaller size with judicious pruning.

 Camellia ‘Yuletide’, a sasanqua type.